 - Who is domiciled in the state and outside the state for a temporary or transitory purpose

 Although the CCPA is a state law, it has a considerable influence.
-This is largely due to California being both the most populous U.S. state, with almost 40 million residents, the world’s fifth-largest economy, and the headquarters for many global tech companies.
+This is largely due to California being both the most populous U.S. state, with almost 40 million residents, the world’s fourth- or fifth-largest economy, and the headquarters for many global tech companies.

 The CCPA was amended and expanded by the California Privacy Rights Act (CPRA), which took effect on January 1, 2023.
 It granted additional rights to consumers and established the California Privacy Protection Agency (CPPA, also known as CalPrivacy), among other things.